 Promoting Re-Blooming by Deadheading: How It Works

-After giving these distinctions their due, the fact still remains that all these various deadheading methods are governed by a similar principle: it is all about channeling a plant's energy into a direction that you find more agreeable than the "natural" direction.
+Deadheading to produce more flowers is basically about channeling a plant's energy into a direction that you find more agreeable than the "natural" direction.
 When you deadhead flowers, you are channeling energy away from seed production and into further flower production.
-In essence, to "deadhead" a plant is to trick it into forming additional flowers, in its attempt to (finally) produce the seed it set out to produce in the first place, before you deadheaded it.
+In essence, to "deadhead" a plant is to trick it into forming additional flowers, in its attempt to (finally) produce the seed it set out to produce in the first place before you deadheaded it.

-Without deadheading, some annual flowers will "peter out" prematurely, robbing the landscape of the color they can provide in late summer and/or early autumn.
+Without deadheading, some annual flowers will peter out prematurely, robbing the landscape of the color they can provide in late summer and/or early autumn.
 And the comparatively short blooming season of some perennials can be extended if you deadhead them.
-The following is a list of some of the annuals and perennials to focus your deadheading efforts upon:

 - Geraniums (Pelargonium)

 - Italian bugloss (Anchusa azurea)

 - Larkspur (Delphinium spp.)